 Statement in response to a proposal by cattlemen’s lobbying groups, the ASPCA, Humane Society of the U.S., Return to Freedom and American Mustang Foundation. (in partnership with livestock; Farm Bureau News HERE)

 “Ten Years to AML,” a proposal crafted by HSUS, ASPCA, American Mustang Foundation and Return to Freedom was delivered to the BLM last year, made public only today.
 It is representative of a long standing betrayal to wild horses and burros. (you can read the document 10 Years to AML_ A proposal for BLM’s Wild Horse and Burro Program).
-This is the document that got them into secret meetings with Chris Stewart (R-UT).
-Below is a picture of Tom Persechino (AQHA, hired by ASPCA, Nancy Perry of ASPCA and Neda DeMayo of Return to Freedom meeting with Utah legislators on moving this unholy alliance forward.
+This is the document that got them into secret meetings with Chris Stewart (R-UT) and then the document name changed with the public announcement to Path Forward.

 The “HSUS, ASPCA, Return to Freedom, American Mustang Foundation plan” asks:

 - 10-20,000 wild horses removed each year to reach “BLM stated AML.”

 - “Safe Sterilization” (gelding, chemical spaying, surgical spaying when approved)

 - More money to people that make “eco-sanctuary,” or holding facilities, and place horses (Like the horses members of this group placed at ISPMB that starved to death captured at Sheldon National Wildlife Refuge)